retrogrand/LogosOS/README.md

 Examples of what differential cognition can see:

-- “We’ve grown steadily more cautious in med-device questions over the last month.”
+- “We’ve grown steadily more cautious in audit questions over the last month.”
 - “Our answers about this regulation keep oscillating — we haven’t stabilized our stance.”
 - “This user’s stance on risk shifted after event X; our anticipation should follow.”